 In 2011, he

-was the recipient of the State Bar Insurance Sections's
+was selected to receive the State Bar Insurance Sections's

 Insurance Legend award.